megdevelops/megdevelops/README.md

-- 🍀 Hi, I’m @megdevelops
+- 🪼 Hi, I’m @megdevelops
-- 😁 I’m interested in full stack development, ios development, and algothrims!
+- 🎱 I’m interested in quant finance, the elements of statsical learning,and !
-- 🌱 I’m currently learning full stack development
+- 🚀 I’m currently learning python for finance
 - 💞️ I’m looking to collaborate on apps
-- 📫 How to reach me on linkedin:https://www.linkedin.com/in/megan-golding-669a2a204/
+- 🪐 How to reach me on linkedin:https://www.linkedin.com/in/megan-golding-669a2a204/

 <!---
 megdevelops/megdevelops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.